Benjamin Aribisala

-and the current Vice-Chancellor of Oduduwa University since January 2021.
+and he is the immediate past Vice-Chancellor of Oduduwa University.

 Biography

 He was born in Ikoyi, Ikole local government area, on 15 August 1972.
 He had his primary and secondary school education in Ikole Ekiti.
-For University education, he attended Ekiti State University where he obtained a bachelor's degree in Mathematics in 1994.
-He obtained a master's degree in Computer Science from Federal University of Technology, Akure in 1999.
-He obtained a PhD degree in Computer Science from the University of Birmingham, UK in 2006.
+For University education, he attended Ekiti State University where he obtained a bachelor's degree in mathematics in 1994.
+He obtained a master's degree in computer science from Federal University of Technology, Akure in 1999.
+He obtained a PhD degree in computer science from the University of Birmingham, UK in 2006.